-Working with Syncplicity, Siemens consolidated all of this information into a private cloud made up of four global datacentres, all running EMC's Elastic Cloud Storage - an object-based, software-defined cloud storage platform.
+Working with Syncplicity by Axway, Siemens consolidated all of this information into a private cloud made up of four global datacentres, all running EMC's Elastic Cloud Storage - an object-based, software-defined cloud storage platform.

 Siemens has called its new infrastructure SmartStorage.

-Jon Huberman, CEO of Syncplicity, told Cloud Pro there were three main reasons Siemens chose his company over rival offerings: the way that it syncs; the fact it is a hybrid offering, so it can run on a company's private cloud; and its ability to scale.
+Jon Huberman, CEO of Syncplicity by Axway, told Cloud Pro there were three main reasons Siemens chose his company over rival offerings: the way that it syncs; the fact it is a hybrid offering, so it can run on a company's private cloud; and its ability to scale.

 This can be done right down to the desktop level, Huberman explained, so that the contents of the user's entire computer is constantly synced.
 This means they can log on and access their files from any device and everything will appear in the exact same folder structure as on the original computer.

-In the case of Siemens, Syncplicity migrated all the home directories, group file shares and personal information off of all the local file servers and onto the four new centralised datacentres.
+In the case of Siemens, Syncplicity by Axway migrated all the home directories, group file shares and personal information off of all the local file servers and onto the four new centralised datacentres.

 As well as creating a more manageable system, this also had the knock-on effect of reducing the price of storage from roughly $1/GB/month to under 10¢/GB/month.

 Georg Pilartz, head of IT infrastructure services for Siemens, said: "SmartStorage is one of our largest digitalisation initiatives within Siemens... user experience, security, storage choice flexibility and large scale deployment were critical requirements for this project."

 "Syncplicity by Axway was the company that best fulfilled these requirements.
 We are able to give our employees the EFSS solution they need while at the same time realising significant cost savings by modernising the underlying IT infrastructure," he added.